deficollective/deficollective.github.io/content/english/blog/ef-grants.md

 ### What it means for DeFiScan and DeFi

-Following the investments mentioned above, we will be able to increase the pace of review publication. **We aim to publish 25 reviews over the** **next 6 months**, covering currently missing DeFi staples such as Aave v3, Lido v3, Uniswap v4, Pendle, or Maker/Sky.
+Following the investments mentioned above, we can increase the pace of review publication. **We aim to publish 25 reviews over the** **next 6 months**, covering currently missing DeFi staples such as Aave v3, Lido v3, Uniswap v4, Pendle, or Maker/Sky.

 Launched in October 2024 with 7 initial reviews**, the total has already doubled to 14 in ~5 months**, and we’ve learned tons about the reviewing process and the intricacies of applying the DeFiScan framework.